Tuesday, August 23, 2016

 how to build good student behaviors

-you want to be a good student. to be a good student you have to do something that's good. these are student behaviors.
+you want to be a good student. to be a good student you have to learn how to program yourself. these programs are called student behaviors.

 a good program solves a problem, improves functionality, enhances self-defense.